nguyenha1910/opentowork/README.md

     If it's not installed or does not match your Chrome version, follow the following instructions:

-    For Chrome versions 115 or newer, find the Chromedriver file URL [here](https://googlechromelabs.github.io/chrome-for-testing/).
-Make sure the URL obtained is for the chromedriver binary of the platform and channel that matches your Chrome installation.
+    For Chrome versions 115 or newer, find the Chromedriver file URL [here](https://googlechromelabs.github.io/chrome-for-testing/) under one of the  Make sure the URL obtained is for the chromedriver binary of the platform and channel that matches your Chrome installation.

     For older Chrome versions, Chromedriver can be downloaded from [here](https://chromedriver.chromium.org/downloads).